Wills13storm/-BudgetWise-A-Tool-for-Budget-Management/README.md

 * 📉 Data Visualization: Plotly.

-🎯 Project Objectives:
+## 🎯 Project Objectives:
 * This project was developed to enrich my portfolio, apply my skills in data analysis, Python application development, and project management.
 BudgetWise demonstrates my ability to create comprehensive and secure solutions while delivering a smooth user experience.

+## 🔄 Continuous Improvement:

+BudgetWise is a work in progress and will be updated regularly to include:

+* ✨ New visualization options to better analyze financial trends.
+* 🔧 Additional features to enhance functionality and user experience.
+*🚀 Performance optimizations for a smoother experience.

-🚀 Next Steps:
+## 🚀 Next Steps:
 🤝 Add collaborative features to allow multiple users to manage shared budgets.
 🔔 Implement notifications and reminders for recurring expenses.
 🌍 Deploy the app for public use to reach a broader audience.

-🔗 Useful Links:
+## 🔗 Useful Links:
 * 📖 Full Documentation (add your link here) (in progress)
 * 🌐 Live Demo (if you plan to host a demo) (in progress)
 * 💻 GitHub Source Code